 Once you get into Oxford's centre, the easiest way to get to St Hugh's is by taking a taxi.
 Although the distance from both the train station and the central bus stop are manageable, it can be quite tiring after a long journey, and when you have to drag a bunch of luggage with you.
 There is a taxi stop in front of the train station, which you should be able to spot easily, and there are also plenty of taxis at Gloucester Green square, which is the last stop for the coaches.
-And if you're stranded elsewhere for some reason, you can download the 001 Taxi app/Free Now or any other app and use that to order a taxi wherever that you can absolutely get by just on foot.
-I walked everywhere in my first year and never had any problems.
-That being said, getting a bike does make things a lot easier.
-A 20-minute walk turns into a 5-minute cycle, and you can squeeze out a few extra minutes in bed each day.
-A bike also gives you more freedom to explore the city during your spare time, so I would definitely recommend getting one if you can.
+And if you're stranded elsewhere for some reason, you can download the 001 Taxi app/Free Now or any other app and use that to order a taxi wherever.

 There is also the less conventional option of hiring a private car to and from Oxford and the various airports.
-Although far more expensive than either the bus or the train, if you're especially worried about the possibility of catching COVID-19, this could be an option for you.
+Although far more expensive than either the bus or the train, this could be an option for you.